-Pages 1 to 7 of the 2019 CSi H1 Interim Report (as defined in the CSi Registration Document) and pages 1 to 7 of the 2018 CSi Annual Report (as defined in the CSi Registration Document) provide further information on the Issuer's Board of Directors.
+Pages 1 to 7 of the 2019 CSi Annual Report (as defined in the CSi Registration Document) provide further information on the Issuer's Board of Directors.

 Directors' Conflicts of Interest

 There are no potential conflicts of interest of the members of the Board of Directors between their duties to the Issuer and their private interests and/or other duties.
 Potential conflicts of interest of members of the Board of Directors due to roles held with Credit Suisse Group AG / Credit Suisse AG are managed by a Board Conflicts Committee and Conflicts Management Framework.